awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 ### Parameters that affect logging behavior<a name="USER_LogAccess.Concepts.PostgreSQL.overview.parameter-groups"></a>

 Each Aurora PostgreSQL instance has a *parameter group* that specifies its configuration, including various aspects of logging\.
 The default parameter group settings apply to every Aurora PostgreSQL DB cluster in a given AWS Region\.
 You can't change the defaults because they apply to all instances of a given engine, even those that aren't yours\.
 To modify any parameter values, you create a custom parameter group and modify its settings\.
-For example, to set or change logging parameters, you make changes in the custom parameter group associated with your Aurora PostgreSQL DB cluster \.
+For example, to set or change logging parameters, you make changes in the custom parameter group associated with your Aurora PostgreSQL DB cluster\.
 To learn how, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

-For an Aurora PostgreSQL DB cluster , the parameters that affect logging behavior include the following:
+For an Aurora PostgreSQL DB cluster, the parameters that affect logging behavior include the following:
 + `rds.log_retention_period` – PostgreSQL logs that are older than the specified number of minutes are deleted\.
 The default value of 4320 minutes deletes log files after 3 days\.
 For more information, see [Setting the log retention period](#USER_LogAccess.Concepts.PostgreSQL.log_retention_period)\.
 + `log_rotation_age` – Specifies number of minutes after which Amazon RDS automatically rotates the logs\.
 The default is 60 minutes, but you can specify anywhere from 1 to 1440 minutes\.
 For more information, see [Setting log file rotation](#USER_LogAccess.Concepts.PostgreSQL.log_rotation)\.
 + `log_rotation_size` – Sets the size, in kilobytes, at which the Amazon RDS should automatically rotate the logs\.
 There is no value by default because the logs are rotated based on age alone, as specified by the `log_rotation_age` parameter\.
 For more information, see [Setting log file rotation](#USER_LogAccess.Concepts.PostgreSQL.log_rotation)\.